aabbtree77/aabbtree77-projects/README.md

 I wasted a lot of time trying to apply the MDS-like algorithms on the [Protein Data Bank](https://www.rcsb.org/), coding things in C, thinking of the data set myopically as some low-level filtering problem which supposedly needed scaling.
 Little I knew that at the same time AlphaFold was already being developed...

 We are often just a few steps away from something great.
-In my case, I missed the DNA sequence data (being narrow minded and more into physics while totally ignoring chemistry and biology), and also could not overcome the belief that neural net convolutions could work well only on the continuous data.
+In my case, I missed the DNA sequence data (being narrow minded and ignoring chemistry and biology), and also could not overcome the belief that neural net convolutions could work well only on the continuous data.

 ## [Cloud Computing (Scilab)](https://hal.archives-ouvertes.fr/hal-00723427)